guide huayna picchu 2023

 wayna picchu sign

 If you are still wondering?
-Yes, you can still climb Huayna Picchu this 2023.
-The hike to the mountain takes long around 120 minutes, approx. 60 minutes to climb up and the rest to descend approx throughout 4 km round trip.
+Yes, you can hike Huayna Picchu this 2024.
+The hike to the top of the mountain takes long around 120 minutes, approx. 60 minutes to climb up and the rest to descend approx. Throughout a 4 km round trip.
 Everything will depend on your physical condition and your previous acclimatization.
 Also, you will have to be careful and take some precautions.
-Since the staggered steps can be slippery when wet in the rain.
-That is why we will have to try to avoid the rainy season at all costs if we want to make this trek that has a moderate to challenging level.
+Since the staggered steps can be slippery when wet by the rain.
+That is why we will have to try to avoid the rainy season (from December to March) at all costs if we want to make this trek that has a moderate to challenging level.

 1. Starting the hike